 - institutional strengthening activities and

-The following types of activity will not be covered:
+The following activities will not be covered:

 - individual sponsorships for participation in workshops, seminars, conferences, congresses;

 - one-off conferences;

 - capital expenditure, e.g. land, buildings, equipment and vehicles

 - individual scholarships for studies or training courses;